Print and PDF Options

 Prohibited Courses

-The following courses cannot be used for credit in the B.C.S., the Computer Science Minor, or any Combined Computer Science program:
+The following courses cannot be used for credit in the B.C.S., the Computer Science Minor, or any Combined Computer Science program.
+Please note that any courses cross-listed with those on the list are also prohibited:

 BUSI 1401 [0.5]Foundations of Information Systems